JONESBORO SOCIAL SECURITY DISABILITY LAWYER

 • Have limited resources; and

-• Apply for any other cash benefits or payments for which he or she may be eligible.
+• Apply for any other cash benefits or payments for which they may be eligible.

 To qualify for SSD, a person must: